rememberSoftwares/yacana/README.md

 ```

-**Upating question to match the "Not related to plants" workflow:**
+**Updating question to match the "Not related to plants" workflow:**

 ```python
 question: str = "Why is the sky blue ?"